cosmoBots/pyPORIS/README.md

 * python3 graph2poris.py MyDevice.graphml  # A MyDevice.ods file will be created.
 * python3 poris2xml.py MyDevice.ods        # A MyDevice.xml file will be created.

-    For windows:

-    From .\models execute winporispanel.bat MyDevice

-    For dummies:

-    be careful on updating the AstroPorisPlayer repo containing the java vm: git submodule update --init --recursive